w1arenas/w1arenas.github.csp.project/README.md

 HEROKU: <link><https://csp-collection.herokuapp.com/cspcollection>

+## The Project
+Welcome to my collection project.
+The project showcases part of my collection of BSA Council Shoulder Patches and it has been designed to demonstrate the ability to create a full stack application deployed to a cloud platform.

 ## Technologies
-Welcome to my collection project.
  This full-stack project has been created using following technologies:

 - Mongo database
 - Mongoose object modeling